 If you’ve ever had a desire to live on the road in your dream rig, but aren’t keen on squeezing yourself into an RV parking lot, or paying the high prices for an electrical hook-up at a campsite, read on.
 Your menu of camping options has just increased by a factor of 100.
 There are literally thousands of places across the US and Canada that offer gorgeous campsites with no electrical hook-ups, but plenty of space for RV’s of every size.

 If you think that off-grid solar panels are only for the southwestern desert, think again.
-We have found it possible to live mobile with solar for 6.5 years, everywhere from California to Maine and Washington to Florida, and pretty much everywhere in between.
+We have found it possible to live mobile with solar for 6.5 years, everywhere from California to Maine and Washington to Florida.
 We’ve found may amazing places to camp over the years from one coast to the next; here are a few highlights to get stoke your off-grid solar dreams.

 We camp beneath towering Ponderosa pines, along a babbling stream, and find ourselves completely alone.
 The sun shines through the canopy casting dappled light on the forest floor littered with needles and cones.
 We set up our camp chairs, pour glasses of wine, and settle into the quiet of our own thoughts.